 $email_order; it generally has a different name in each file, such as

 $email_text.
-Whatever its name, this is the place where you will make your changes.
+Whatever its name, this is the place where you can make your changes, if you cannot use overrides or notifiers.
 You can add, delete, and rearrange the order of the items to suit your wishes.

 If you don’t understand what’s going on in the lines above, you may want to Read more about PHP first.